fmqa/ffmpeg-hls-server-waveform/README.md

 ## How does it look like?

-Similar to the following.
-Each segment get an `EXT-X-PEAKDATA` containing a CSV row of data points that may be used for visualisation purposes.
+Like this.
+Each segment gets an `EXT-X-PEAKDATA` containing a CSV row of data points that may be used for visualisation purposes.

 ```
 #EXTM3U